oceanbase/oceanbase/docs/coding_standard.md

 The reason why the constant definition should be placed in front of the function definition (constructor/destructor, member function) instead of in the data member is because the constant may be referenced by the function.

 ## 4.12 Summary
-1. The constructor only does trival initialization.
+1. The constructor only does trivial initialization.
 Each class needs to define at least one constructor, and the destructor with virtual function or subclass is declared as virtual.
 2. In order to avoid implicit type conversion, the single-argument constructor needs to be declared as explicit.
 3. **In principle, the copy constructor shall not be used (except for the base classes that have been defined and used)**.
 If it must be violated, please discuss and approve it in advance, and explain the reasons in detail.
 4. Use `DISALLOW_COPY_AND_ASSIGN` to avoid abuse of copy constructor and assignment operation;